akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

     C:\Workspaces\nim-tests>python test1.py
     The sum of 1.0 and 3.0 is: 4.000000

 That seems to have fixed it.
-In the future, when we know we are going to be creating a shared library, Nim has [types](http://nim-lang.org/manual.html#types) that let us add more constraint and reduce these types of mix-ups.
+In the future, when we know we are going to be creating a shared library, Nim has [types](http://nim-lang.org/manual.html#types) that let us add more constraint and reduce these types of mix-ups (e.g. `cfloat`, `cint`).

 ### `openArray` arguments & the header file
 Now let's try something a little more complex and take the `median` function from the [`statistics`](https://github.com/akehrer/nim-statistics) module I created in my last two posts.